-- All bite, the shortfin mako shark, ranked number 7, has the 2nd strongest bite of any species on Earth.
+- All bite, the shortfin mako shark, ranked number 7, has the 2nd strongest bite of any species on.
+Earth.
 It takes 2nd place to the crocodile.

-- Sand tiger sharks, our number 4 pick, are virtually undetected by their prey due to their ability to become buoyant, swallowing large amounts of air, rendering them motionless while hunting.
+- Sand tiger sharks, our number 4 pick, are virtually undetected by their prey due to their ability to become buoyant, swallowing large amounts of air, and rendering them motionless while hunting.

 - The most dangerous of all sharks is the great white.
 It has a track record of 333 human attacks with 52 resulting in death.